cedx/bootstrap.hx/docs/usage.md

 # Usage
-TODO: document the usage of the `bootstrap` library.
+TODO: document the usage of the `bootstrap_bundle` library.